-Bob Mumma enters his fifth season as the head coach at UMBC for the 2016 spring season after being promoted from the assistant coach job in June 2011.
+Bob Mumma enters his seventh season as the head coach at UMBC for the 2018 season after being promoted from the assistant coach job in June 2011.

-After a stellar collegiate career at UMBC and two seasons of professional baseball, Mumma returned to his alma mater in the fall of 1996 and has served as the Retrievers’ assistant baseball coach for the past 15 seasons.
+After a stellar collegiate career at UMBC and two seasons of professional baseball, Mumma returned to his alma mater in the fall of 1996 and served as the Retrievers’ assistant baseball coach for the past 16 seasons.